KodeMunkie/imagetozxspec/doc/readme.md

 The result is that converted images have slightly more contrasting detail (i.e. black and white) which significantly improves most images, at the expense of colour accuracy.
-Typically cartoons, bright images, and images with a lot of similars colour benefit the most from this.
+Typically cartoons, bright images, and images with a lot of similar colour benefit the most from this.
 It also helps reduce Spectrum attribute artifacts.

 #### GigaScreen SCR Export Attribute Order